gentomacine/portfolio_page/README.md

 # portfolio_page
- porfolio page designed with css and html
+ This is a single page porfolio website designed with CSS and HTML.Assignment given by AYA WEB3 SCHOOL